aws-samples/aws-saas-factory-bootcamp/Base/functions/source/create-access-key/README.md

-# Create and Delete an EC2 Key Pair
+# Create an IAM user and access key
 ## Documentation
 ###Purpose
-The objective of this Custom CloudFormation Resources is to easily create and delete an EC2 Key Pair as CloudFormation Does not currently support this.
+This Custom CloudFormation Resource creates an IAM user and access key for that user.
 ###Steps
 1. Install Node Packages via "npm install"
 2. Zip All Files into an Archive